Day One

 Happy Hour

 For incredible views of the downtown area, head to Branch & Bird, perched midway up a skyscraper with a sweeping outdoor patio.
 Acre Distillery, named after the notorious Hell’s Half Acre where the distillery now stands, produces small batches of whisky, bourbon, gin, vodka, rum, liqueurs and cordials.
-For the passionate sports fan, Chef Jon Bonnell’s Buffalo Bro's is the go-to with nearly 100 TVs packed into the room you will never miss any of the action.
+For the passionate sports fan, Chef Jon Bonnell’s Buffalo Bros is the go-to.
+With nearly 100 TVs packed into the room you won't miss any of the action.
 Top it off with a large beer menu and unmatched buffalo wings.

 Dinner

 Taste a true to Texas meal at Reata Restaurant.
 The quintessential steakhouse rises four stories in the heart of downtown and delights carnivores with its artfully prepared takes on fine western cuisine.
-If you are hankering for barbecue, stop by Riscky’s BBQ, just one block north of Sundance Square Plaza.
-Founded in 1927, Riscky’s is a Fort Worth staple.
+Book at table at GRACE, where their modern approach to American classics yield dishes like beef tenderloin tartare, oysters, steak, fish and pasta dishes, and a full bar with classic favorites.

 Day Two